karmaniverous/stan/.stan/system/stan.todo.md

   <stanPath>/refactors.
 - At the end of any change set, the assistant provides a commit message (first line ≤ 50 chars; body wrapped at 72).
+- Completed retention:
+  - Keep only a short “Completed (recent)” list (e.g., last 3–5 items or last 2 weeks).
+Prune older entries during routine updates.
+  - Rely on Git history for the long‑term record of completed work.
+  - When a completed item establishes a durable policy, promote that policy to stan.project.md and remove it from “Completed”.

 Current plan (remaining)